 - February to March is warmer than January but occasional heavy rain and blizzards sweep over the mountains, sometimes closing passes for weeks.
 In March, early spring rain brings the first rhododendron blooms at lower elevations.
 Dust from India begins to obscure views towards the end of March and temperatures climb considerably in the lower valleys.

 - April to May is renowned for the progressive blooming of rhododendron up to the tree line (some sheltered flowers will continue into June).
 In May, temperatures start to get very high at lower elevations and haze obscures views of distant mountains.
 This is a good time to spot migratory birds.

 - Note: The introduction to each trekking region states the ideal times to visit.

-In recent years locals throughout the Himalaya have begun believing that the traditional weather patterns are becoming more unpredictable; this they attribute to climate change.
-There are obvious examples of glacial recession and while there may be insufficient scientific data to prove their theory at present, it is obvious that things are changing.
-Be careful with Himalayan weather, it can be very severe and unpredictable.
+In recent years locals throughout the Himalaya have begun believing that the traditional weather patterns are becoming more unpredictable.
+Many locals now consider climate change to be the biggest risk to their livelihoods.
+There are obvious examples of glacial recession and it is obvious that the mountains are changing.

 For more information see: